scheme-containers/monorepo/README.md

 See also templates/Dockerfile for supported all supported fields.
 Configure, make and install commands can be overwritten in the datafile.
 If those fields are not given then ./configure, make, make install combo is used.
-If you overwrite these commands set the prefix to /usr/scheme
+If you overwrite these commands set the prefix to $PREFIX.

+Fields inside the version list are appended infront of the other fields, so if any field needs to be version specific then it can be added to both places or to the version only.

 Many build dependencies are already included in the image, check the templates/Dockerfile.